-Part-year residents who moved into Iowa can enter any moving expenses from line 22, IA 1040 that relate to the move to Iowa.
+Part-year residents who moved into Iowa can enter any moving expenses from IA 1040, line 22 that relate to the move to Iowa.

-Part-year residents moving out of lowa:
+Part-year residents moving out of Iowa:

-Part-year residents moving out of lowa cannot take any deduction on this line.
+Part-year residents moving out of Iowa cannot take any deduction on this line.